google/k8s-digester/manifests/README.md

 ## Deploying using kubectl

 We recommend deploying the webhook using kpt as described above.
-If you are unable to use kpt, you can deploy the digester using kubectl:
+If you are unable to use kpt, you can deploy the digester webhook using kubectl:

 ```sh
 git clone https://github.com/google/k8s-digester.git digester